r-lib/fs/cran-comments.md

-This release fixes test failures with strict latin-1 locales.
+This release fixes test failures with strict latin-1 locales that was missed in the previous release.
+It also fixes a permission issue that made cleaning up the temporary directory fail, and a sanitizer issue.

 ## Test environments
 * local OS X install, R 3.5.1